jose-elias-alvarez/null-ls.nvim/doc/HELPERS.md

 - `end_arg` (optional): the name of the argument that indicates the end of the range.
 Defaults to `"--range-end"`.

-## conditional

-Used to conditionally register sources.
-See [HELPERS](HELPERS.md) for more information.

 ## diagnostics

 Helpers used to convert CLI output into diagnostics.
 See the source for details